ABODEslc — Award Winning Salt Lake City Real Estate Team

 - What is the biggest mistake sellers make?

-- Going to market unprepared.
-That looks like pricing too high, not doing the appropriate prep work to get your home ready, or hiring the wrong agent who doesn't understand how to market your home.
+- The biggest mistake sellers can make is going to market unprepared.
+Unprepared looks like: maybe going to the market at a price that is too high, Maybe going to market before you've done the appropriate prep work to get your home ready to go to market, or potentially hiring the wrong agent that doesn't understand how to market your home.

 - How much money will I actually walk away with when I sell?